twdooley/election_news/README.md

 To understand the language used by self-described "alt-right" media site Breitbart.com.

 ## Contents
-* BreitBot, a Breitbart headline generator trained on nearly 16,000 election articles can be found at this [link](https://huggingface.co/twdooley/breitbot?text=)
+* BreitBot, a Breitbart headline generator trained on nearly 16,000 election articles can be found at this [link](https://huggingface.co/twdooley/breitbot?text=).
+You can also follow the bot on twitter [@realBreitBot](https://twitter.com/realBreitBot)
 * `scrapebart.py` and `merger.py` were built to sequentially scrape the site for articles before the Election and continually until 11 November.
 * `nlp_clean.ipynb` presents the bulk of analysis and model making.
 The images generated can be found in the `images` directory in this repo.
 * `breit_transformers.ipynb` used the transformers library to examine the data.
 In particular, I used this notebook to sentiment score the main csv.
+* `breit.ipynb` trains "BreitBot"

 ## Methods: